 Mount Kenya National Park

-The high altitude heath at the top (3,000 - 3,500m) is generally open, dotted with shrubs: African sage, protea and helicrysum.
+The high altitude heath at the top (3,000 - 3,500m) is generally open, dotted with shrubs: African sage, protea, and helichrysum.
 The peak (above 3,500m) is moorland, with little game other than high altitude zebra and eland, common in the northern moorland.

-As Mount Kenya is a vital water catchments area for the Tana and northern Ewaso Ng’iro rivers, increasingly attention is being paid to the conservation of its natural forests trough different organizations.
+As Mount Kenya is a vital water catchments area for the Tana and northern Ewaso Ng’iro rivers, increasing attention is being paid to the conservation of its natural forests through different organizations.